Skip to content

 • macOS 13 (Ventura) or later.
 Apple Silicon and Intel are both supported.

 • Claude Code installed and signed in.
 Denote relies on Claude Code to run skills and generate code.
-If you do not have Claude Code yet, follow the Anthropic install guide first.
+If you don't have Claude Code yet, follow the Anthropic install guide first.

 Install Denote